Updated: Jun 23

 What differentiates positional power and personal power?
 In leadership coaching this questions helps us understand dynamics within relationships, family systems and organisations.

-Leaders with positional power operate from a traditional or formal understanding of power and are authoritarian.
-They are often unable to look beyond roles and responsibilities of titles and lack awareness of how their performance, attitudes and general behaviours affect others.
+Leaders with positional power operate from a traditional or formal understanding of power that is authoritarian in nature.
+They are often unable to look beyond roles and responsibilities that come with titles and status.
+People who operate from positional power might lack awareness of how their performance, attitudes and general behaviours affect others.
 On the other hand personal power displayed by authentic leaders comes from being worthy of following and looking for direction.
 Those who operate from personal power dynamics do so far beyond the formal responsibility of their position.
-They are more focussed on growth, motivation, empowerment and overall context of those around them.
-While personal power can also involve positional leadership in times of trial, stress, or necessity it is not used as the defining factor for influencing others.
+They are more focussed on growth, motivation, empowerment and overall context of those around them and the greater world.
+While personal power can also involve positional leadership, in times of trial, stress, or necessity it is not used as the defining factor for influencing others.

 Authentic leaders know who they are, what they believe in and act on those beliefs and values openly and candidly.
 Their followers consider them ethical people and the primary quality produced in their relationships is trust.
 Authentic leaders share information willingly, encourage open communication and stay connected to their ideals and the result is people come to have faith in them.
 Their people come to understand their own growth journey through their leadership.